day8/re-frame/docs/WIP/AHighLevelCodeWalkThrough.md

  :time-color "#f88"}
 ```

-Remember that re-frame holds/manages application state for you,
+re-frame holds/manages application state for you,
 supplying it to your various handlers when it is needed.

 ## Events (domino 1)